This page documents the NT-local stub pattern and the active stub surfaces built on it.

 Practical wins happen before the lock dissolves.
 Consider Ableton’s

-startup profile: ~28,500 file opens in the first session boot, of which
+startup profile: ~28,500 file opens in the first session boot, dominated by

-.pyc files, and theme resources.
+resources, and library indexes.
 Every one of those round-trips into

 the server today, holds the global lock during sharing arbitration, and